veertuinc/anka-click-scripts/README.md

 The targeting engine does its best to match your screenshot with what it finds on the screen.
 Here are a few things to keep in mind to ensure that your targeting of images works as expected:

-- Differences in scale/resolution can impact this, so ensure that you're not using a different scale/zoom when viewing your VMs desktop.
+- Differences in scale/resolution can impact this, so ensure that you're not using a different scale/zoom when viewing your VMs desktop. `anka view -s` is recommended.
 - Transparency behind menu items and other colors can change.
 It may help for you to drop the saturation in your images to eliminate colors, but also keep in mind that gradients may be present.
 - The less data in the image the better.
-Size down your images so that only what is necessary is present.
+Crop your images so that only what is necessary is present.

 #### Encoding / Unencoding